korachia1KA/cc/README.md

 # IoT Network Simulation Platform

-This platform allows users to design and simulate IoT networks, replicating features similar to tools like Cisco Packet Tracer.
-It includes functionalities to add and connect IoT devices, configure communication protocols, visualize real-time traffic, and analyze device communication.
+This platform enables users to design and simulate IoT networks with features similar to Cisco Packet Tracer.
+Users can add and connect IoT devices such as sensors and actuators, configure communication protocols like MQTT , and monitor real-time data traffic through WebSocket visualizations.
+The platform also supports detailed network analysis, providing tools to optimize IoT designs efficiently in a secure and interactive environment.

 ## Table of Contents
 - [Software Architecture](#software-architecture)